Letter to the editor: Windham House candidate Bagshaw has real-world experience

-Barbara Bagshaw is running in this upcoming primary, on June 14th, for House of Representatives in district 106.
+Barbara Bagshaw is running in the upcoming primary on June 14th for House District 106.
 She has already made a significant impact in our community.
-She has never been a politician but has over 30 years of experience in public service to include teaching locally, heading a nonprofit organization to aiding children in 24 countries internationally.
+She has never been a politician, but has over 30 years experience in public service, from teaching locally and heading a nonprofit organization to aiding children in 24 countries.

 Barbara is passionate about being part of “real change”!
 We have to move in a different direction and cannot continue to vote for seasoned politicians who do not relate to our needs.